nagendiranr/giphy-store/README.md

 Click "Save" on your favorites giphy to store one of the categories created in Step 3.

-#### View saved giphy:
+#### View/Remove saved giphy:

-Navigate to "My Favorites" for viewing saved giphy on selected category.

-#### Remove giphy:

-Click "Remove" on giphy to remove giphy from your favorites.
+Navigate to "My Giphys" for viewing saved giphy on selected category and click "Remove" on giphy to remove giphy from your favorites.